From Ronnie Houston (son of David L Houston) in 2020

-I worked in Houston Bros office in mid 1950’s.
+I worked in Houston Brothers office in the mid 1950s.

 David and Alex Houston were partners and Mrs David Houston, Sheena Taylor, Anne Cowan were the office staff, augmented by Jim Waddell at that time.